fbernutz/die-himmelstraeumerin-blog/Content/posts/thoughts-about-2020.md

 In March, I integrated my sketchnotes on this website.
 It was a lot of work, but I could learn much about layouts with CSS.
 I wrote [a blog post](https://fbernutz.github.io/posts/welcome-sketchnotes/) about the idea, the process and the implementation (see the [tweet](https://twitter.com/felibe444/status/1244202896339742720)).

-It feels awesome to have my own little place in the big world of internet, where everything which matters to me can be discovered.
+It feels awesome to have my own little place in the big world of the internet, where everything which matters to me can be discovered.
 A place with things I've created and am proud of.

 ## Home Office Time